 F: (206) 543-3473

-David Anderson is a laboratory animal veterinarian and pathologist who holds the position of Director of the Washington National Primate Research Center.
-Dr. Anderson's research has focused on issues related to non-human primate models of AIDS with special emphasis on the neuropathology associated with the mechanisms of pathogenesis of the disease.
-Dr. Anderson has served as attending veterinarian for non-human primates at the WaNPRC, providing multiple opportunities to serve as a resource and colleague for faculty, staff and post-doctoral fellows from the department of Comparative Medicine.
+David M. Anderson is a laboratory animal veterinarian and pathologist who holds the position of Executive Director of Health Sciences Administration and Institutional Official for the University of Washington Animal Care and Use Program.
+Dr. Anderson’s current responsibilities as Executive Director for Health Science Administration provide opportunities for leadership across a broad scope of University research and operational activities.
+Health Science Administration provides administrative oversight and financial supervision for three interdisciplinary research Centers as well as departments with responsibility for animal use in research and education, environmental health and safety, facilities and academic support, risk management, student and staff health care, and strategic communications.
+Dr. Anderson has directed a significant portion of his career towards biomedical research, specifically through development and implementation of animal models to address complex issues of human health and biology.
+As the former Director and Principal Investigator at the Washington National Primate Research Center, Dr. Anderson's research focused on issues related to nonhuman primate models of AIDS with special emphasis on the neuropathology associated with the mechanisms of pathogenesis of the disease.
+Dr. Anderson previously served as attending veterinarian for nonhuman primates at the WaNPRC, providing multiple opportunities to serve as a resource and colleague for faculty, staff and post-doctoral fellows from the Department of Comparative Medicine.

 Hukkanen RR, Liggitt HD, Kelley ST, Grant R, Anderson DM, Hall RA, Tesh RB, Travassos DaRosa AP, Bielefeldt-Ohmann H. (2006).
 West Nile and St. Louis encephalitis virus antibody seroconversion, prevalence, and persistence in naturally infected pig-tailed macaques (Macaca nemestrina).
 Clin Vaccine Immunol.
 Jun;13(6):711-4.